4321 SRAM

 What if things don’t fit?

-Cry, but not too much.
+Cry, but don’t overcry.
 You still have to face it

 - Check the basics.
 Start with diffusion sharing, efficient routing/viaing, avoid oversizing, etc.

 - Resize device.
 People constantly miss that.
-Ask you self: Is the device on the critical path?
+Ask yourself: Is the device on the critical path?
 How slow would it be if I size it smaller?
 Can I finger it differently?
 Can I orient it differently?

 - Use straight lines.
-Bends increase contention not only itself, but its neighbors as well!
-Try to make lines as straight as possible, or shift them away from tight regions.
+Bent routes increase contention not only itself, but its neighbors as well!
+Try to make routes as straight as possible, or shift them away from tight regions.

 - Detour.
 If you’ve really tried, take a detour.
-Find gaps on each layer, and consider moving your routing to these gaps to free space for the tight area.
+Find gaps on each layer, and consider moving your routing to these gaps.

 - (Temporarily) move to a higher Metal layer.
+This is detour on another dimension.
 Only do this for short, local routing, as it may horribly interfere with your global routing plans.
-Also vias are not cheap.
+Vias are also not cheap.

 - Accept tradeoffs.
-If there are truly no ways, increase spacing.
+If there are truly no ways, you have to increase your spacing.
 Note that this is not an excuse to sloppy layouts.
-In our case spacing should always be increased vertically (the horizontal dimension fixed at 2.1 um).

 A slightly area-inefficient design is not a failure — It’s a deliberate tradeoff.
 In fact, you can often reclaim the space by fitting in power straps, inverters, or decaps.